Skip to content

 Requirement What it documents Timing Most common violation

-Scope of Appointment Product types the beneficiary agreed to discuss Generally 48 hours before the appointment Signed at the start of the same meeting
+Scope of Appointment Product types the beneficiary agreed to discuss Agreed and recorded before the appointment; in writing if in person (§422.2264(c)(3)(i)) Signed at the start of the same meeting

-TPMO disclaimer That you represent a limited set of plans Verbally within the first minute of a call; displayed on web/materials Read late, or omitted on the website
+TPMO disclaimer That you represent a limited set of plans Verbally before any benefits are discussed; displayed on web/materials (§422.2267(e)(41)) Read late, or omitted on the website

-Call recording Full marketing + enrollment conversation Recorded live, retained for the required period Only the application is recorded
+Call recording Full marketing + sales conversation Recorded live, retained in entirety (§422.2274(g)(2)(ii)) Only the application is recorded

-Retention SOA + call audio archive Generally 10 years Records not retrievable on carrier audit
+Retention Call audio archive Minimum 6 years — audio for years 1-3, audio or transcript for years 4-6 Records not retrievable on carrier audit

 The third-party layer: carrier oversight of your vendors